 If ethanol is used as an antidote, the recommended target serum concentration is 100-150 mg/dL.
 Because ethanol inhibits gluconeogenesis, hypoglycemia is common in patients on an ethanol infusion.[29]
 Hypoglycemia is particularly prevalent in pediatric patients on such drips.
 Thus, serum glucose levels must be checked frequently, at least every 2 hours.
 In addition, because it is difficult to attain a steady serum concentration of ethanol, the ethanol level also must be checked frequently, and titrations made.

 In addition to hypoglycemia, additional adverse effects from ethanol infusion include inebriation, CNS depression, pancreatitis, and local phlebitis.
-Because of the phlebitis that occurs with ethanol infusions, some advocate that ethanol should only be administered via a central venous line.
+Because of the phlebitis that occurs with ethanol infusions, some advocate that ethanol should be administered only via a central venous line.

 Ethanol infusions are not only labor intensive, but once the costs of the frequent blood glucose and serum ethanol level assays are accounted for, ethanol antidotal therapy is frequently more expensive than fomepizole.
 Ethanol has also been associated with more frequent adverse reactions than fomepizole.[30]
 Thus, because of the lower overall cost and the ease of administration and safety considerations, fomepizole has become the preferred antidote for methanol or ethylene glycol poisoning.[31]